 Around midday it got too hot to work.
 Everything had to be done in the morning.
 So in the afternoon I was free to do what I pleased!

 My mind was clearer with limited internet access.
 Wifi was limited to times when reception was open so I only really went online in the afternoon.
 Phone signal was too sketchy to get proper internet on mobile.
-I often did freelance digital marketing work in the afternoon.
+I sometimes did freelance digital marketing work in the afternoon.

 The stars at night were incredible with no light pollution out there.
 I slept really well with the dark nights and no wifi.